Catherine focuses her practice on risk management and insurance coverage law, advising policyholders on a variety of coverage issues.

 In addition, Catherine advises clients regarding truth in advertising and consumer fraud law, unfair trade practices and antitrust issues, and assists companies involved in government investigations.
-She also has experience with employment law and commercial litigation, including employee benefits (ERISA) litigation and the defense of employment discrimination claims.
+She also has experience with employment law and business litigation, including employee benefits (ERISA) litigation and the defense of employment discrimination claims.

 Prior to joining Holland & Hart, Catherine worked with the Federal Trade Commission in Washington D.C. focusing on antitrust, unfair trade practices and consumer protection laws.
 Catherine also was a regulatory analyst at the U.S. Environmental Protection Agency, where she worked on Clean Water Act, Ocean Dumping Act, and land use issues.

 Catherine completed a federal judicial clerkship in the Southern District of Florida for United States District Judge Kenneth L. Ryskamp in 1996.